Imagine having a list of 5000 people who showed interest in your product and service.

 16. Your trial version is a lead magnet, too

-Free trials are usually offered by SaaS solutions and gives an opportunity for people to give the software a try.
+Free trials are usually offered by SaaS solutions and allow people to give the software a try.

-It also means that you get their contact information so it can be a good B2B lead generation strategy for software companies.
+It also means that you get their contact information so that it can be an excellent B2B lead generation strategy for software companies.

-The length of your trial should fit your sales cycle length – but it usually requires a long learning curve for you to truly understand it.
+The length of your trial should fit your sales cycle length – but it usually requires a long learning curve for you to understand it truly.

 In the example below, you can see Dropbox’s 30-day free trial for the business plan.

 E-books are the OG lead magnets.
 They are great because you can easily create them based on your best blog articles.